Faith Broadcasting Network

-Faith Broadcasting Network was a Christian television network owned and operated by the Faith Center church in Glendale, California through a religious non-profit corporation, "Faith Center, Inc.".
+Faith Broadcasting Network was a Christian television and radio network owned and operated by the Faith Center church in Glendale, California through a religious non-profit corporation, "Faith Center, Inc.".

-From 1974 (the network's launch) until 1984 (when the network ceased operations), FBN owned and operated WHCT-TV 18 in Hartford, Connecticut (now Univision affiliate WUVN), KVOF-TV 38 in San Francisco (now KCNS), and KHOF-TV (today's KPXN-TV) 30 in San Bernardino, CA. During the same era, it also owned and operated KHOF-FM, which was licensed in the city of Los Angeles, CA. And, from the early 1960s to the mid-1970s, it owned & operated KIFM, which was licensed in the city of Bakersfield, CA.
+From 1975 (the TV network's launch) until 1983 (when the TV network ceased operations), Faith Center, Inc. owned and operated WHCT-TV 18 in Hartford, Connecticut (now Univision affiliate WUVN), KVOF-TV 38 in San Francisco (now KCNS), and KHOF-TV (today's KPXN-TV) 30 in San Bernardino, CA; Faith Center, Inc. ran FBN as a two-station (KHOF & KVOF) TV network, with WCHT carrying some of FBN's programming while remaining independent.
+During the same era, it also owned and operated KHOF-FM, which was licensed in the city of Los Angeles, CA. From the early 1960s to the mid-1970s, it owned and operated KIFM, which was licensed in the city of Bakersfield, CA. Faith Center, Inc. also ran FBN as a two-station (KHOF-FM & KIFM) radio network from late 1971 until 1975.

+Radio stations

 KHOF-FM

 An FM radio station was the first broadcast property owned by Faith Center and was constructed around 1955.
 The transmitter site was located on a hill south of the junction of the Ventura and Glendale Freeways.
 Radio studios were originally in the pipe organ studios of Lorin Whitney in Glendale and later re-located to a rented store-front on Adams at the bottom west side of the transmitter hill.
 Studios were ultimately located at Faith Center when the church relocated to 1615 South Glendale Avenue in Glendale.

 The station operated on FM frequency 99.5 MHz with an original power of 16,500 watts and later increased to 100,000 watts.
 The call letters of KHOF stood for the King’s Herald Of Faith.
 The original station manager was Jean Carpenter and Chief Engineer, Howard Bollanback.
 After Howard left, Jack Short became Chief Engineer until 1961.